Fat Tony & Co.

 Fat Tony & Co. is a nine-episode Australian television series focusing on Tony Mokbel and covers the manhunt which lasted 18 months and dismantled a drug empire.
 It premiered on 23 February 2014 and concluded on 6 April 2014 on the Nine Network.
-It is technically a part of the Underbelly franchise, with various actors reprising their role from previous series.
+It is part of the Underbelly franchise, with various actors reprising their role from previous series.

 Production

 Conception

 Fat Tony & Co. has been marketed as a sequel to the first series of Underbelly, however due to changes in funding with Screen Australia it was not branded as an Underbelly series.
 Fat Tony and Co actually runs chronologically alongside of Underbelly, with the storyline being told from the point of view of Mokbel.
 The first few episodes chronicle his rise while the "Melbourne gangland war" is taking place, but the later episodes focus on his disappearance and arrest in Greece, and other events that unfolded after the original series of Underbelly concluded.

 After a rumour in November 2012, Fat Tony & Co. was officially announced on 3 August 2013.
 Production for the series began on 5 August 2013.

 Fat Tony & Co. was directed by Peter Andrikidis, Andrew Prowse and Karl Zwicky, with Jo Rooney, Andy Ryan, Peter Gawler and Elisa Argenzio Lambert serving as producers.

 While most of Fat Tony & Co. was shot in Melbourne, some sequences were filmed in Athens, Greece.